softwareQinc/qpp/pyqpp/README.md

 ln -s ~/python_stubs/pyqpp ~/venv/lib/python3.11/site-packages
 ```

-In the above, we assumed your platform is UNIX/UNIX-like, and have pyqpp
+In the above, we assumed that your platform is UNIX/UNIX-like, and that you
-installed in a virtual environment under `~/venv`.
-Please modify accordingly
+have pyqpp installed in a virtual environment under `~/venv`.
+Please modify
-for your system.
+accordingly for your system.

 ## Overview